katherinerbanis/CMPSC467_Project1/Project Report.md

 - Apple's anomaly (with a much larger price difference) suggests a **bigger price shock** occurred without a corresponding volume change, which could indicate a market event or external factor affecting the stock price.

 ##
 The analysis demonstrates that Microsoft had a larger impact on the combined stock performance during the maximum gain period.
-Whileboth stocks showed strong growth, Microsoft's stock had a greater individual maximum gain.
+While both stocks showed strong growth, Microsoft's stock had a greater individual maximum gain.
 Additinoally, the closest pair analysis revealed potential anomalies in the trading behavior of both stocks, suggesting moments of market volatility or unusual pricing patterns.
 These findings provide valuable insights into stock performance and potential risks associated with price fluctuations.

 ##

 <img width="994" alt="Screenshot 2024-10-20 at 7 19 11 PM" src="https://github.com/user-attachments/assets/7873055a-801d-4401-a4d6-cd8ff1816df1">

 This graph shows the price performance of **Microsoft** (blue) and Apple (orange) over time, with the **maximum gain period** highlighted in green.

+The following is a detailed analysis of the graph:

-1. Stock Price Trends
+**1. Stock Price Trends**

 **Microsoft**
 - The blue line represents Microsoft’s stock price performance from around 2014 through 2024.